arthemus/golend-todo/README.md

 npm run test
 ```

 This project is using `Serverless` framework to optimise and simplify the deploy for a Cloud provider as AWS.
-In this case is not necessary deploy all endpoints before test, it is possible run the project locally using the pluging `serverless-offline`:
+In this case is not necessary deploy all endpoints before test, it is possible to run the project locally using the plugin `serverless-offline`:

 ```
 npm run start
 ```

-After this is possible tests the follow endpoints:
+After this is possible tests the following endpoints:

 ```
 GET: http://localhost:6000/api/todo